rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```

 The `run` command comes in handy when you need to rapidly iterate on a project,
-and this game is such a project: you should quickly test each iteration before
+and this game is such a project: we want to quickly test each iteration
-moving on to the next one.
+before moving on to the next one.

 Reopen the `src/main.rs` file.
 You’ll be writing all your code in this file.